spatie/laravel-analytics/README.md

 public function fetchTopBrowsers(Period $period, int $maxResults = 10): Collection
 ```

-The function returns a `Collection` in which each item is an array that holds keys `browser` and `sessions`.
+The function returns a `Collection` in which each item is an array that holds keys `screenPageViews` and `browser`.

 ### All other Google Analytics queries